-You can start by clipping the Box Tops off of approved products you already have in your pantry.
-You don't need to clip the actual product UPC, just the Box Tops logo will do.
+You can start by clipping the Box Tops off approved products you already have in your pantry.
+You don't need to clip the actual product UPC — just the Box Tops logo will do.
 From frozen foods to produce and household cleaning products, there are literally hundreds of opportunities to help, and each Box Top is worth 10 cents.
-Doesn't sound like a lot, but it totally adds up quick.
+Doesn't sound like a lot, but it adds up fast.

 There are so many participating companies!
 Participating companies and product lines include General Mills, Green Giant, Totino's, Pillsbury, Old El Paso, Ziploc, Hefty, Juicy Juice, Betty Crocker and many more.

 Get the full list of approved products here.

 Once you've got a good amount of Box Tops, you can download a collection sheet, stick the Tops on the sheet, and send them to school with your child.
 Most collection sheets hold 10 to 25 Tops, and volunteer coordinators appreciate that you send your Tops to school in bundles of 50.

 Download a collection sheet here.